finnishtransportagency/infra2railml/README.md

 - Confirm the `infra2railml` command is found in PATH (should output version number)
     - `infra2railml --version`

+*Notice: while we don't have an installer/executable package at the moment, the above instructions can also be used to set up the tool for end-users as well.*

 ## Usage

 For general usage and options, see `infra2railml --help`.